×

 Given our relationship with the Maa Trust, it made sense to further support their work and the local community, instead of buying something from Nairobi or further afield.
 In May 2019, consultation with the management team behind the beadwork project of the trust began.
 We decided to keep the traditional bright Maasai colours, favouring a design that would keep the Enkarewa in its most traditional form, only much larger.
 By July, the Enkarewa was beginning to take shape, and, by mid-October, it was finally complete.
 More than 161’500 colourful beads, intricately strung together to create a traditional necklace, the largest of its kind, beautifully representing the partnership of the Mara Naboisho Conservancy.

-Four years later and our partnership with the community and the environment has gone from strength to strength.
+Years later and our partnership with the community and the environment has gone from strength to strength.
 Everything about the sustainable nature of this model for conservation and community development, driven by the mechanism of tourism, makes sense.
 We are exceptionally proud to be a part of this success story, which is why Naboisho Camp was selected to become our first Reserve Tier property in Kenya.
-After an extensive rebuild, the camp reopened on 1 June 2023 with beautiful new guest tents that are spacious and light, and a completely refurbished lounge and dining area offering an improved use of space.
+After an extensive rebuild in 2023, the camp reopened with beautiful new guest tents that are spacious and light, and a completely refurbished lounge and dining area offering an improved use of space.
 The pool and its lounge, being relatively new additions to the camp, did not need any structural renovation but the interiors have been refreshed to align with the rest of the camp.
-However, the Enkarewa remains, proudly occupying its space above the fireplace, reminding us of our commitment to the people and the wildlife of Naboisho.
+However, the Enkarewa remains, proudly occupying its space above the fireplace, reminding us of our commitment to the people and the wildlife of the Mara Naboisho Conservancy.

 The plaque below the Enkarewa, commemorating its creation and explaining its symbolism.